-Our focus is in curating vintage postage sets and designing custom invitation suites for weddings.
-We also design and print custom stationery, birth announcements, bridal shower invitations, and thank you cards.
+We love all paper things!
+We curate vintage postage sets, design and print custom invitation suites, personal stationery, birth announcements, bridal shower invitations, and thank you cards.
 We love creative challenges and are always up for working with clients on new projects.

 What is your turnaround time?

 Our turnaround varies depending on the project, season and our current work load!
 For vintage postage stamps, approximately 100 envelopes have a turnaround starting at two weeks.
-For custom wedding invitation suites, please allow a 6-10 weeks.
+For custom wedding invitation suites, please allow 6-10 weeks.
+For semi-custom wedding invitations suites, please allow 2-5 weeks.
 These time frames are intended to give you a general idea and are not guaranteed.
 Please contact us with your specific needs and we can give you a more accurate timeline!